 3. The IPA will fund the travel costs for speakers, part of translation costs involved up to a defined limit, and in certain cases the cost of video-conferencing.
 Determined limits and requirements apply—see paragraph 15 below.

 The host organization is expected to pay for any hotel or subsistence costs.
 Honoraria and fees are not offered as participation in the Visiting Scholars program is considered a professional service to colleagues.

 What languages will CAPSA events be conducted in?

 4. CAPSA events may be conducted in any language.
-Inviting organisations will normally be expected to pay for any essential translation costs, but CAPSA will consider supporting translation costs on a case by case basis up to a limit of $1,500 per event.
-Event organisers are asked to try to avoid the need for this by seeking the assistance of members who can serve as translators.
+Inviting organizations will normally be expected to pay for any essential translation costs, but CAPSA will consider supporting translation costs on a case-by-case basis up to a limit of $1,500 per event.
+Event organizers are asked to try to avoid the need for this by seeking the assistance of members who can serve as translators.